striezel/updater/readme.md

 that can update popular third party software on Windows operating systems easily.

-The applications that can currently be updated with this application are listed [here](./supported_applications.md).
+Among the supported applications are Mozilla Firefox, Node.js LTS, 7-Zip, LibreOffice, just to name a few.
+A complete list of applications that can currently be updated with this application is available [here](./supported_applications.md).

 ## Build status